jdrco/stockr/README.md

 `plotters`: This crate was used to generate a graph from the processed data points we got from analysis.rs.

-`actix`: This was used to create the web server and handle all http requests.
+`actix-web`: This was used to create the web server and handle all http requests.

 `wasm-pack`: This crate was used to compile the rust code as WASM code.

-`serde`: This crate was used to serialize and deserialize the data returned from the Yahoo API call.
+`serde_json`: This crate was used to serialize and deserialize the data returned from get request of the Yahoo stock data.

+`yahoo_finance_api`: This crate was used to get the stock data from yahoo finance.

+`actix-files`: This crate was used to serve the WASM and html files to the DOM.

+`regex` = This crate was used for input checking the user's stock ticker.

 # Financial Analysis Algorithm: